Christine Teusch

-Christine Teusch (11 October 1888, Cologne, Rhine Province – 24 October 1968) was a German politician of the Zentrumspartei ("Centre Party") and the Christian Democratic Union.
+Christine Teusch (11 October 1888 – 24 October 1968) was a German politician of the Centre Party and the Christian Democratic Union.

 From 1947 to 1954 Teusch was Minister of Education of the German state of North Rhine-Westphalia, having been the first female minister in German history.

 She is credited with rebuilding the German education system after the Second World War.